blechdom/elementary/README.md

 1. in the same directory, start the app: `npm start`
 1. Check out `http://localhost:3000` in your browser

-## What's included
+## What's included, so far...

 ### Recursive FM

 FM synthesis where the the signal frequency is modulated by itself.

 #### Parameters